Services / Waste Management / Lead Poisoning Prevention

 Lead Hazard Control Orders

 HCPH publicly lists open lead abatement work orders so that property owners, tenants, and purchasers are aware of existing lead based paint hazards on residential properties.
-View the current list here.
+View current list here.

 Lead Abatement Contractor Search